Skip to content

 Formulon is a headless, Excel-compatible calculation engine — a C++17 core that defaults to the Windows Excel 365 (ja-JP) behavior profile, with every known divergence explicitly tracked against Excel oracle data.
 The same engine is packaged for the browser (WebAssembly), for Python, and for native command-line use, so a workbook recalculates to the same values wherever it runs.

 No Excel installation, no Microsoft runtime, no COM automation required.
-The WASM build runs in browsers and Node; native packages currently ship for darwin-arm64, linux-x64, and linux-arm64.
+The WASM build runs in browsers, Node, and Python through wasmtime; native CLI packages currently ship for darwin-arm64, linux-x64, and linux-arm64.

 Why Formulon

 • Strict oracle, not aspirational compatibility.
 The runtime default is win-365-ja_JP, and profile-specific oracle suites pin observed Excel behavior.
-The primary checked-in oracle remains Mac Excel 365 (ja-JP), while Windows Excel 365 (ja-JP) is verified through variant goldens.
+Formula results are pinned against Mac Excel 365 (ja-JP); pivot tables and print layout are pinned against Windows Excel 365 (ja-JP), because reliable PivotTable automation is only available through Windows COM.
+Both come from a verified Microsoft 365 install.
 Outputs are checked for bit-level parity against golden data regenerated from the real product; every accepted divergence (transcendental ulp drift, volatile-function snapshots, Excel quirks where Formulon deliberately keeps a saner answer) is recorded case-by-case in tests/divergence.yaml with a reason and the last verified Excel build.

 • One C++ core, identical results everywhere.
 JS-only competitors re-run the logic in the browser and the logic on the server.
 Formulon ships one engine to every surface (WASM, Python, CLI) so there is no second implementation to drift.